isabellabenabaye/isabella-b.com/content/today-i-learned-posts/bokeh-plots-embed/index.md

     frameborder="0">
 </iframe>

 Creating this required one step before making the plot itself.
-Since this is a horizontal bar chart, we need to make a list of factors to pass into the categorical x-axis with the argument `y_range`.
+Since this is a horizontal bar chart, we need to make a list of factors to pass into the categorical x-axis with the argument `y_range` in `figure()`.
 This DataFrame is my source for the plot:
 ```
 top_neighborhoods = killings_data[killings_data.race == 'black'].neighborhood.value_counts().head(7).to_frame().sort_values(by='neighborhood', ascending=True)
 ```